LilithTundrus/e621-API-Docs/docs/Comments.md

 ### Search

-Search comments for any that match a gtiven `query`
+Search comments for any that match a given `query`

 Base URL is `https://e621.net/comment/search.json`